 Next you will develop specific planned supports to assist the focus learner in achieving the lesson objectives and, ultimately, the learning goal.
-You will briefly list the planned supports in the table in Planning Commentary prompt 1a, illustrate their use in the lesson plans, and explain how they support the focus learner in Planning Commentary prompts 3a-e and 4b.
+You will briefly list the planned supports (including specific Universal Design for Learning strategies) in the table in Planning Commentary prompt 1a, illustrate their use in the lesson plans, and explain how they support the focus learner in Planning Commentary prompts 3a-d and 4b.
 Furthermore, you will explain how the supports are aligned with the learning goal and/or the focus learner's IEP in Planning Commentary prompt 1b.
 These supports should provide the focus learner with opportunities to participate in or demonstrate learning for the learning goal.

 Specific planned supports may include changes to the learning environment; the use of explicit instructional strategies, learning tasks, or materials tailored to meet the individual needs of the focus learner; accommodations or modifications; the use of assistive technology; and the use of a prompting strategy or a scaffolding strategy.
-Special educators are required to use researchbased strategies in delivering special education services.
+Special educators are required to use research-based strategies in delivering special education services.
 It is important that you identify the underlying evidence base, which supports the use of the planned instructional strategies and specific supports.
-These strategies may be based on research related to the focus learner's age, development, including language development, or the focus learner's disability.
 These research-based instruction and support strategies should be incorporated into the lesson plans.
-You will justify your instruction and support strategies in prompt 3d of the Planning Commentary.
+You will justify your instruction and support strategies in prompt 3c of the Planning Commentary.
 Rather than designing the learning segment and lessons and later looking for research to justify those decisions, it is suggested that you engage in these processes simultaneously, conducting a database search to identify available research related to the needs of the focus learner, the academic content area, the age and grade level of the focus learner, and the specific identified disability of the focus learner and then incorporating the specific individualized supports into the planned lessons.